ROWE SENDS MASSACHUSETTS PAST NEW HAMPSHIRE IN OVERTIME, 2-1

-Senior defenseman Darren Rowe scored the game-winning goal for the Minutemen
+Senior defenseman Darren Rowe scores 3:08 into overtime for Minutemen

 AMHERST, Mass. - On the back of a game-winning power-play goal from senior Darren Rowe (Simi Valley, Calif.) in overtime, the UMass hockey team handed No. 9 New Hampshire its first loss of the season by a 2-1 margin at the Mullins Center on Friday night.
 The victory, which marked head coach John Micheletto's first Hockey East win of his career, improves the Minutemen to 2-3-0 overall, 1-3-0 in the conference, while the Wildcats fall to 4-1-1 overall and 2-1-1 in Hockey East action.

 Five different UMass players tallied the teams' six points, including two assists for junior Conor Allen (Chicago, Ill.), his second and third of the season.